Senate GOP split threatens bipartisan border deal as Trump looms large

 Tillis has said a border plan needs to get the majority of Senate Republicans in order to move ahead.
 But Trump injecting himself into the process has caused many lawmakers to refrain from backing the framework, making it tougher to meet that test.

-Oklahoma GOP Sen. Jim Lankford is crafting the plan along with Murphy and Independent Arizona Sen. Kyrsten Sinema.
-Lankford spent time on Sunday talk shows swatting down leaks about the plan that conservative media outlets are painting as a green light for 5,000 additional migrants a day.
+Sen. Jim Lankford, R-Okla., is crafting the plan along with Murphy and Sen. Kyrsten Sinema, Ariz.-I. Lankford spent time on Sunday talk shows swatting down leaks about the plan, which conservative media outlets are painting as a green light for 5,000 additional migrants a day.

-Texas Republican Sen, John Cornyn, who was an early advocate of linking money for Ukraine to changes to the Biden administration's policies, said people need time to see an official piece of legislation.
+Sen. John Cornyn, R-Texas, who was an early advocate of linking money for Ukraine to changes to the Biden administration's policies, said people need time to see an official piece of legislation.

 Tillis called Wednesday's meeting "a good discussion."
-But added, "I would ask those same members who are calling for time to read it, but not judge something they haven't read."
+But he added, "I would ask those same members, who are calling for time, to read it but not judge something they haven't read."

-Others who came out against the bill already are already dismissing the proposals.
+Others who have come out against the bill already are dismissing the proposals.

-"I think this is a bad bill," Sen. Ted Cruz, R-Tx., told reporters.
-"And the simplest reason is it doesn't solve the problem."
+"I think this is a bad bill," Sen. Ted Cruz, R-Texas, told reporters.
+"And the simplest reason is, it doesn't solve the problem."

 Cruz blamed Senate Democrats for crafting a bill that "allows Joe Biden to continue the open borders," despite the months of bipartisan negotiations that have taken place.
-President Biden endorsed the proposal and said last week if Congress passes it he would immediately shutdown the border.
+Biden endorsed the proposal and said last week that if Congress passed it, he would immediately shut down the border.

 Murphy remained optimistic on Wednesday that the deal would survive and come to the floor for a vote, possibly as soon as this week.

-He said a "sizable, important group of Republican senators" are making a good faith effort to get something done on the border, and suggested that others are making disingenuous arguments about needing to see the full text.
+He said a "sizable, important group of Republican senators" is making a good-faith effort to get something done on the border, and he suggested that others are making disingenuous arguments about needing to see the full text.

 "This is not a detailed study of the issue.
 This is a question as to whether they are going to put Trump before solving the problem," Murphy said.